shrnkm/thethirdone/README.md

 Calculating MI for discrete variables is somewhat easy, the problem arises when we try to calculate MI for a continuous variable; that is, when the summation turns to integral and we need to work with probability density function.
 Here the problem of estimating MI becomes the problem of 'quantization,' and the method we want to use for reducing the continuous function of probability density to a finite set of points.
 There are two main groups of MI estimators: parametric and non-parametric estimators.
-Parametric estimators are the ones that assume the probability density could be modelled with one of the most frequent distributions like Gaussian
+Parametric estimators are the ones that assume the probability density could be modelled with one of the most frequent distributions like Gaussian.
+Non-parametric estimators assume nothing.

-The main approaches for estimating MI are methods based on histogram, adaptive partitioning, kernel density, k-nearest neighbor, spline, and nonlinear correlation coefficient.
+The main approaches for estimating MI, in non-parametric way, are methods based on histogram, adaptive partitioning, kernel density, k-nearest neighbor, spline, and nonlinear correlation coefficient.
 </br>
 </br>
 </br>

-**Estimating Mutual Information for **
+**Histogram-based Estimation**
 </br>
 </br>
 </br>